 2013-up Subaru BRZ

-In a nutshell: This article is an overview of your BRZ's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your BRZ's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Subaru.

 Overview of the Subaru BRZ